 More broadly, any of the international or national reforms, or the general increased regulatory scrutiny of "benchmarks", could increase the costs and risks of administering or otherwise participating in the setting of a "benchmark" and complying with any such regulations or requirements.
 Such factors may have the following effects on certain "benchmarks": (A) discourage market participants from continuing to administer or contribute to the "benchmark"; (B) trigger changes in the rules or methodologies used in the "benchmark"; or (C) lead to the disappearance or obsolescence of the "benchmark" or cause such "benchmarks" to perform differently than in the past (as a result of a change in methodology or otherwise).
 Any of the above changes or any other consequential changes as a result of international or national reforms or other initiatives or investigations, could have a material adverse effect on the value of and return on any Notes linked to or referencing a "benchmark".

-Investors should consult their own independent advisers and make their own assessment about the potential risks imposed by the Benchmark Regulation reforms in making any investment decision with respect to any Notes linked to or referencing a "benchmark".
-Should the Group's implementation of requirements prove ineffective, there is an increased risk of non-compliance which could have a material adverse effect on the Group's and, following Completion, the Combined Group's business, financial condition, results of operations and prospects.
+Should the Group's implementation of requirements prove ineffective, there is an increased risk of non-compliance which could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.